carlosmendeskk/BatteryManagerSytem/Readme.md

 ---
 ![Alt text](doc/diagram.png?raw=true "Manager Robot interfaces")

 The goal for this project is to create a manager system that deals with several robots.
-To fulfil this, two type of nodes were created:
+To accomplish this, two type of nodes were created:
 - **Manager Node**

 - **Robot Node**

-These two type of nodes communicate via two types of services:
+These two type of nodes communicate via two services:
 - **Register Service**:
   - Service provided by the **Manager node** used to register a specific robot in the Manager list.